dalvibhakti31-tech/TataMotors-Financial-Analysis-Excel/README.md

-# Tata Motors Accounting Project
+# Tata Motors Accounting Project (Using MS Office)

 ## Project Overview
 This project demonstrates basic accounting and financial analysis for Tata Motors using Excel.